DavidOsipov/DavidOsipov/README.md

 I’m a B2B Product Manager who’s super into cybersecurity and AI.
 I’m chilling in Dubai, UAE right now, working on my project [Keywords4CV](https://github.com/DavidOsipov/Keywords4CV)—a cool AI tool to help people make their resumes and LinkedIn profiles stand out.
 I’m also part of [Phishing.Database](https://github.com/Phishing-Database/Phishing.Database), where we’re tackling phishing threats together.
 I’m all about keeping the internet safe and making sure threat info stays free for everyone. 🌍

 I’ve got a Master’s in Management from GSOM SPbU (yeah, I graduated with honors, but no need to make a fuss 😄), and I’ve grabbed some certifications in product management and design thinking too.
-Oh, and I’m a bit of a geek when it comes to phishing stuff—I love messing around with tools like PyFunceble to dig into domains.
+Oh, and I’m a bit of a geek when it comes to phishing and other cybersec stuff, Windows and Linux administration, GIS and more.

 Here’s what someone said about me:
 > "David’s a product manager I loved working with—thoughtful, responsive, and all about real results."